fractalego/dispatcher/README.md

-# Code for the paper [Dispatcher: A Message Passing Approach To Text Generation]()
+# Code for the paper [Dispatcher: A Message Passing Approach To Language Modelling]()

-This code illustrates the Dispatcher algorithm.
+This code illustrates the Dispatcher algorithm as presented in the paper.
-The paper is not published yet, please keep it confidential.
-This zip file does not contain pre-trained models.
-A version of the code with the trained models is available from this anonymous Dropbox [link](https://www.dropbox.com/s/h6u0d2z8if2mqwt/dispatcher_acl.tar.bz2?dl=0) (1.2GB).

 ## Installation
 ```bash